Intel-bigdata/OAP/oap-mllib/README.md

 Generally, our common system requirements are the same with Intel® oneAPI Toolkit, please refer to [here](https://software.intel.com/content/www/us/en/develop/articles/intel-oneapi-base-toolkit-system-requirements.html) for details.

-Intel® oneAPI Toolkits (Beta) components used by the project are already included into JAR package mentioned above.
+Intel® oneAPI Toolkits components used by the project are already included into JAR package mentioned above.
 There are no extra installations for cluster nodes.

 ### Spark Configuration